34tools/Region-Time-Counter-Pro/README.md

 ## Usage

 - Check regions to include them in **Selected**
+- Markers are visible but do not affect total calculations
 - Use **Shift-click** to select ranges
 - Use **Search** to filter regions
 - Use **All / Clear** for quick selection